progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--Now you have two commits that you want to send to the mailing list.
 You use `git format-patch` to generate the mbox-formatted files that you can e-mail to the list — it turns each commit into an e-mail message with the first line of the commit message as the subject and the rest of the message plus the patch that the commit introduces as the body.
 The nice thing about this is that applying a patch from an e-mail generated with `format-patch` preserves all the commit information properly, as you’ll see more of in the next section when you apply these patches:-->

 Jetzt hast Du zwei Commits, die Du an die Mailingliste schicken willst.
 Du kannst den Befehl `git format-patch` verwenden, um aus diesen Commits Dateien zu erzeugen, die im mbox-Format formatiert sind und die Du per E-Mail verschicken kannst.
 Dieser Befehl macht aus jedem Commit eine E-Mail Datei.
 Die erste Zeile der Commit Meldung wird zum Betreff der E-Mail und der Rest der Commit Meldung sowie der Patch des Commits selbst wird zum Text der E-Mail.
-Das schöne daran ist, daß wenn man einen auf diese Weise erzeugten Patch benutzt, dann bleiben alle Commit Informationen erhalten.
+Das schöne daran ist, dass wenn man einen auf diese Weise erzeugten Patch benutzt, dann bleiben alle Commit Informationen erhalten.
 Du kannst das in den nächsten Beispielen sehen:

 	$ git format-patch -M origin/master
 	0001-add-limit-to-log-function.patch